 The prosecution was required to review all cases identified by DOJ and determine whether to challenge the resentencing, dismissal and sealing, or redesignation on or before July 1, 2020.
 These challenges were authorized when the prosecution determined that the person did not meet the eligibility requirements or presented an unreasonable risk to public safety.
-The prosecution was required to notify the court about its determination in every case identified by DOJ.
+The prosecution was required to notify the court about its determination in every case identified by DOJ, whether it was challenged or not by the prosecuting agency.
 If the prosecution determined that it would challenge a particular resentencing, dismissal and sealing, or redesignation, it was required to further notify the public defender.
-The court was empowered to automatically reduce or dismiss the conviction pursuant to AUMA if the prosecution did not challenge a case by July 1, 2020.
+The court was empowered to reduce or dismiss the conviction pursuant to AUMA if the prosecution did not challenge a case by July 1, 2020.

-The courts were authorized to adjudicate whether a conviction should be reduced, dismissed, or sealed pursuant to AUMA.
+The courts were authorized to adjudicate whether a conviction should be reduced, dismissed and sealed, or redesignated pursuant to AUMA.
 Once a determination was made, the court was required to notify DOJ of the disposition.
 AB 1793 did not specify a date by which the court was required to do so.

-Once DOJ received this information, it was required to modify the state summary criminal history information database in conformance with the recall or dismissal of the sentence, dismissal and sealing, or redesignation and to post specified information on its internet website.
+Once DOJ received this information, it was required to modify the state summary criminal history information database in conformance with the recall or dismissal of the sentence, dismissal and sealing, or redesignation, and to post specified information on its website.
 However, AB 1793's implementation was inconsistent across the state, with California's criminal justice system administered across 58 counties.